mikewlange/Kettle--A-Tpot-fork-for-GPU-AI/README.md

-FULL TendorFlow Support On The Way!
+FULL TensorFlow Support On The Way!

 Let a machine decide your topology.

-Adding full TendorFlow support that's built agaist Cuda and CuDNN for use with NVIDIA GPU's (CUDA).
+Adding full TensorFlow support that's built agaist Cuda and CuDNN for use with NVIDIA GPU's (CUDA).
 For better support of defining a deep learning pipeline and more low level genetics.

 scikit-learn, of course, will still be used when it's efeciant too.
 I.E in epoch 2 a GPU based CDNN is not the one so post that event use the simple skikit-learn templates.